patrickbrett/xtJSON/README.md

 ## About

-This project is the natural extension of my bare bones [JSON Parser](https://github.com/patrickbrett/json-parser), which aims for feature parity with the `JSON.parse` command.
+This project is the natural extension of [JSON Parser](https://github.com/patrickbrett/json-parser), which aims for feature parity with the `JSON.parse` command.

 xtJSON allows for some pretty expressive and flexible constructs: